-- IN EMO-Q4 N EMO(4) © IN I 5 ffcnt 🖸 AR TG ME DISABLED 6 N H-Delay ▼ EXT Insrt 🖸 ADD PLUGIN - Rack Top: Rack processing on/off; Server assignment menu for channel or buss; Total rack latency indicator.
-When rack processing is off, audio still streams.
-If the server group assigned to the rack goes offline, the on/off button will become red until the sever returns to service or you select a different server for the rack. - Plugin name: Displays the name of the plugin inserted on the rack slot.
-Plugin names longer than 14 characters are abbreviated. - Plugin icon: A thumbnail image of the plugin's interface. - Plugin menu access: This drop-down menu accesses the plugin menu, which is used to insert and manage plugins. - Plugin in/out: When deselected (dark), plugin processing is bypassed but the plugin is still active. - Disabled plugin: A disabled plugin remains installed in the rack, but is removed from processing in the server.
-The plugin will no longer display an icon, but rather the text "Disabled." - Recall-safe plugin: A plugin can be put into a "Recall Safe" condition to prevent modifications during scene changes.
-An orange/brown SAFE notice in the rack slot indicates that the plugin is set to a recall-safe mode. - External insert: A rack slot can be used to send to and from an external device via specified I/Os. - Empty rack slot: "Add Plugin" appears in the plugin name cell.
+- 1 Plugin name: Displays the name of the plugin inserted on the rack slot.

+Plugin names longer than 14 characters are abbreviated.
+Hover over the cell to see the complete plugin name. - 2 Plugin icon: A thumbnail image of the plugin's interface. - 3 Plugin menu access: This drop-down menu accesses the plugin menu, which is used to insert and manage plugins. - 4 Plugin in/out: When deselected (dark), plugin processing is bypassed but the plugin is still active. - 5 Disabled plugin indicator: A disabled plugin remains installed in the rack, but is removed from processing in the server.
+The plugin will no longer display an icon, but rather the text "Disabled." - 6 Recall-safe plugin: A plugin can be put into a "Recall Safe" condition to prevent modifications during scene changes.
+An orange/brown SAFE notice in the rack slot indicates that the plugin is set to a recall-safe mode. - External insert: A rack slot can be used to send to and from an external device via specified I/Os. - 8 Empty rack slot: "Add Plugin" appears in the plugin name cell.